orey/papers/docs/articles/mbse-vs-ea.md

   * The biased process-driven project able to change the company processes but without any efficiency for the company (for instance by bringing more Excel spreadsheets, more blocking steps, multiple keying and bureaucracy than the company already has);
   * The biased IT-driven project able to change the IT systems without being synchronized with new processes (and generating more troubles, data inconsistencies, process problems, double keying, etc.).

 Samples of those traps are numerous.
 For the first case, transformation projects led by process experts often lead to a huge loss of money because they create more Excel tools and often add layers of procedures to already overly complex environments.
-For the second case, a typical example is the "tool project approach": when users have a need, let's by a tool and deploy it.
+For the second case, a typical example is the "tool project approach": when users have a need, let's buy a tool and deploy it.
 Those two sample lead to the same result: inefficient, error prone and expensive processes, and inefficient, error prone and expensive IT systems.
+In one word: more recurring costs, less productivity and a future cost of change that increased.

 Enterprise architecture, by its way of considering the processes and IT systems together enables to perform the proper tradeoffs in projects and to plan a real digital transformation, meaning a process and IT systems joint transformation targeting a better efficiency (cost reduction or productivity enhancement).

 ## Various solutions for military projects

-Considering the military requirements of [table 1](#table1), the various frameworks we mentioned propose several methodological and modeling solutions.
+Considering the military requirements of [table 1](#table1), let us dig into the various frameworks that enable to model military projects.

 ### The best of breed solutions